A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Introduction Motivation

 This study is organized as follows.
-In section 2, we focus on the related literature review on financial institutions stress testing.
+In Section 2, we focus on the related literature review on financial institutions Stress Testing.
 Section 3 describes the data collection and processing.
-In section 4 we provide details regarding the estimation process of the various stress testing frameworks examined in this study.
-In section 5 we compare across methodologies and provide experimental results using a test dataset of financial balance sheet sequences of data.
-This way, we assess not only the applicability of the proposed approach but also its generalization capacity.
-Finally, in the concluding section 6 we summarize the performance superiority of the proposed methodology, we identify any potential weaknesses and limitations, while we also discuss areas for future research extensions.
+In Section 4, we provide details regarding the estimation process of the various ST frameworks examined in this study.
+In Section 5, we compare across methodologies and provide experimental results using a separate test dataset of financial balance sheet sequences of data.
+Finally, in Section 6, we summarize the performance of the proposed methodology, we identify any potential weaknesses and limitations, while also discussing areas for future research.